 I usually start about a week before the major second hand sale.
 Since we always have hand me downs, I have to go through what we have.

-Then, I make a list of what we have and what we need!
+Then, I make an inventory of what we have and a list of what we need!
 It helps me get organized, and I shop knowing I haven’t forgotten anything, and I won’t buy something we don’t need.

 Saving Money on Kids’ Clothes Secondhand